gg-oer/resources/README.md

 ||![]()||||[get]()|
 ||![]()||||[get]()|

 ※ I created only spatial data.
-Original data is printed map.
+Original data is a printed map or images.